Asset 6

 Data Sources for Training Machine Learning Models

-Another essential data source is user behavior data, which encompasses information about how customers interact with the e-commerce platform.
+Another essential data source is user behaviour data, which encompasses information about how customers interact with the e-commerce platform.
 This can include browsing patterns, time spent on specific pages, and the frequency of purchases.
-By analyzing this behavioral data, machine learning models can establish a baseline of normal user activity and flag any deviations that may suggest fraudulent intent.
+By analysing this behavioural data, machine learning models can establish a baseline of normal user activity and flag any deviations that may suggest fraudulent intent.
 For example, if a user suddenly attempts to make a high-value purchase after a long period of inactivity, the system can raise a red flag.
-Combining transaction data with user behavior data creates a more comprehensive view of potential fraud, enhancing the model’s predictive capabilities.
+Combining transaction data with user behaviour data creates a more comprehensive view of potential fraud, enhancing the model’s predictive capabilities.

 Elevate your business with DIGITALON AI’s custom AI services and solutions.